Hammad214508/Blog-Application/README.md

     sudo ufw allow ssh

-    sudo ufw allow 8000 // The port being used
+    sudo ufw allow 8000 // The port being used, would need to change for HTTPS

     sudo ufw enable